rosemulazada/weekly-nerd-blog/public/posts/weeklynerds/nilsbinder.md

-# Nils Binder

-Before I even start with the blog on Nils Binder, I just want to state how fascinated I was with his work during the period that he taught us during CSS to the Rescue.
-He had a clever way of thinking about things, his designs are something I admire and I truly learned a lot from him and his workshops.
-That aside, just speaking to him was nice, too!

-06.03

-### 9elements:
+## 9elements:

--   **Different Units:**
-    -   Nils is head of the web development unit.
+At 9elements, they work with different units which Nils tells us about briefly.
+Nils is head of the web development unit.

-### Company Formation:
+### Company Formation

--   **3 People Wanted to Build a Company:**
-    -   "3 Elements" was taken, so they chose "9elements" as the next available URL.
+Three people wanted to form a company.
+"3 Elements" was taken, so they chose "9elements" as the next available URL.

-### Units within the Company:
+### Units within the Company

-1. **Communication Design:**

-    - Focuses on corporate identity, printwork (logos, etc.).
-    - Non-coding designers work closely with Nils.
-    - Consists of 4 people.
+**Communication Design**: Focuses on corporate identity and printwork such as logos.
+Non-coding designers collaborate closely with Nils.
+The team consists of 4 people.

-2. **Product Development:**

-    - Projects include banking apps, photobook software for the LA County Museum of Arts, data visualization, etc.
-    - Staffed by 30 people.
+**Product Development**: Manages projects like banking apps, photobook software for the LA County Museum of Arts, and data visualization.
+The unit is staffed by 30 people.

-3. **Web Development Unit:**

-    - Handles small to medium-sized websites.
+**Web Development Unit**: Responsible for small to medium-sized websites.
+The team comprises 7 people.
-    - Comprised of 7 people.

-4. **Cybersecurity:**
-    - Primarily involved in firmware development, not cybersecurity.
+**Cybersecurity**: Mainly engaged in firmware development rather than cybersecurity.

-### The Wrapper Element (Container):
+## The Wrapper Element (Container):

-#### Main Functions:
+**Main Functions**

 -   Sets max-width for content to prevent it from becoming too wide.
 -   Adds padding to prevent content from reaching the edges of the browser.
 -   Centers content in most cases, maintaining equal spacing on both sides.

-#### Building a Container:
+### Building a Container:

-1. **Old School:**
+**Old School:**

     ```css
     .wrapper {